H. Scott Landry

-H. Scott Landry Jr. (born 1948 or 1949) is an American politician who served as a member of the Maine House of Representatives from December 2016 to December 2024.
+H. Scott Landry Jr. (born 1948) is an American politician who served as a member of the Maine House of Representatives from December 2016 to December 2024.
 He also owns a small farm.

 Electoral history

 Scott Landry was first elected to the 113th district in the 2016 Maine House of Representatives election.
 He was reelected in the 2018 Maine House of Representatives election.
 He was reelected in the 2020 Maine House of Representatives election.
 He was redistricted and elected to the 75th district in the 2022 Maine House of Representatives election.

 Biography

 Landry earned a Bachelor of Science in elementary education from the University of Maine at Farmington in 1970.